Private, In-Home Tutoring in Sheldon, Iowa

-SchoolTutoring Academy’s tutoring programs for Sheldon students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Sheldon, Iowa students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Sheldon Community School District serves just over 1,000 students in three schools.
 The district follows the Iowa Core Curriculum which has a comprehensive series of learning objectives to develop students abilities in Literacy, Math, Science, Social Studies, and 21st Century Skills.
 The district is able to create lessons and projects which prepare the students for the types of collaborative and independent work they will do post-graduation.
 College and career skills, as well as literacy in areas such as personal finance, health, and science, are emphasized throughout the later years of each students education.